-Public Notice - Chaudière Crossing closed to motorists
+PUBLIC NOTICE - Chaudière Crossing closed to motorists

-GATINEAU, QC, May 25, 2022 /CNW/ - Public Services and Procurement Canada (PSPC) wishes to advise users that the Chaudière Crossing will be closed to motorists to accommodate the 2022 Tamarack Ottawa Race Weekend during the following period:
+GATINEAU, QC, May 31, 2022 /CNW/ - Public Services and Procurement Canada (PSPC) wishes to advise motorists that there will be complete lane closures on a section of Eddy Street between Jos-Montferrand Street and Chaudière Private Street during the following period:

+- From Thursday, June 2, to Monday, June 6, from 8 pm to 6 am

-No vehicular traffic will be permitted on the bridge during this period.
-The sidewalks and cycle paths will remain open to pedestrians and cyclists.
+During these periods, the sidewalks will remain accessible to pedestrians and cyclists.
+Cyclists are encouraged to dismount their bicycles when using the sidewalks to cross the bridge

-PSPC encourages users to exercise caution when travelling on the bridge and thanks them for their patience.
+PSPC encourages users to exercise caution when travelling on the crossing and thanks them for their patience.

 Follow us on Twitter